Gormleys withdrew 17 paintings from its auction at the Radisson St Helen's Hotel in south Dublin on Tuesday evening. Ballsbridge art dealer Dominic

-The painting featured in the advert, titled Women Washing Clothes in a Canal by Irish artist Walter Frederick Osborne, had an estimate of €20,000-€30,000.
+Among the paintings withdrawn was Women Washing Clothes in a Canal by Walter Frederick Osborne, which had an estimate of €20,000-€30,000.

 Auctioneer Oliver Gormley said he had accepted the paintings "in good faith" from the heirs of the late Mervyn Solomon, a well-known Belfast art collector.
 He told The Irish Times he had contacted the vendors who said they "had no idea at all" that the paintings might not be authentic.
 Mr Gormley said he had now returned the paintings to the owners who were "getting an expert to check them all".